nl-design-system/rijkshuisstijl-community/.changeset/social-pans-tap.md

 '@rijkshuisstijl-community/components-twig': major
 ---

-Removed margin-inline-start and margin-inline-end styles from the component.
+Reset margin-inline-start and margin-inline-end.
 Border-color is aangepast.